-According to Wood Mackenzie, global seaborne trade of LNG was 364 million tonnes ("mt") in 2019, an increase of 12% over 2018.
-During the year, new production started in the United States (Cameron Train 1, Corpus Christi LNG Train 2 and Freeport LNG Train 1) and Australia (Prelude).
-Supply from existing liquefaction facilities in Australia, Russia, Nigeria and Abu Dhabi also increased while downtime and/or underperformance at existing facilities in Equatorial Guinea, Indonesia and Malaysia partially offset these gains.
-LNG supply is projected to rise 7% to approximately 391 mt in 2020, according to Wood Mackenzie.
-This expected growth is driven by the ramp-up of new supply commissioned in 2019 and new capacity scheduled to come on stream in 2020.
+According to Wood Mackenzie, global seaborne trade of LNG was 365 million tonnes ("mt") in 2020, an increase of 1% over 2019.
+During the year, new production capacity started in the United States at Cameron Trains 2 and 3,Freeport Train 3 and Corpus Christi Train 3 as well as Elba Island.
+Supply from existing liquefaction facilities in Russia also increased.
+Meanwhile, downtime and/or underperformance at existing facilities in Australia and Norway partially offset these gains.
+In addition, the COVID-19 pandemic, combined with low import prices in Europe and Asia, saw the cancellation of approximately 15 mt of supply during the second and third quarters of 2020, primarily out of the US and Egypt.

+LNG supply is projected to rise 4% to approximately 385 mt in 2021, according to Wood Mackenzie.
+This expected growth is driven by the ramp-up of new supply commissioned in 2020 and new capacity scheduled to come on stream in 2021.
+In addition, current forward curves for natural gas and LNG as well as a rebound in global oil prices and global economic activity following the COVID-19 pandemic, indicate fewer cargo cancellations, particularly out of the US, in the shoulder months of the second and third quarters of 2021.